DMacMakes/dmdocs/content/en/torrens/aac202/week2/index.md

 -->
 ## Homework

-Head modelling exercise, **due by Sunday night.** Details are in the linked thread.
+Head modelling exercise, **due by Thursday night, for review in Friday's 10:30 am review.** Details are in the linked thread.
 Concepts are below.

 <!--